Turkish lira skittish as U.S. pastor appears in court

 The report could not be confirmed.

-Brunson’s lawyer told Reuters earlier that new prosecution witnesses expected to testify on Friday in his trial lacked relevance as their testimony will focus on incidents after his arrest.
+Brunson’s lawyer told Reuters earlier that new prosecution witnesses expected to testify on Friday in his trial lacked relevance because their testimony was expected to focus on incidents after his arrest.

 A U.S. judge sentenced Halkbank executive Mehmet Hakan Atilla in May to 32 months in jail after he was convicted of taking part in a scheme to help Iran evade U.S. sanctions.
-The case is another source of Turkish-U.S. strains.
+The case is another source of strain in Turkish-U.S. relations .

-Turkey has dismissed the case as politically motivated and its finance minister has said he does not expect Halkbank to face any fine in relation to dealings with Iran.
+One analyst said the volatility in Halkbank’s shares is due to Brunson’s trial.
+Markets believe the pastor’s release would signal an improvement in Turkey-U.S. relations and could reduce or prevent a fine on Halkbank by the U.S. Treasury, the analyst said.

-(This version of the story corrects second paragraph to show lira firmer, not weaker)
+Turkey has dismissed the Halkbank case as politically motivated, and the Turkish finance minister has said he does not expect Halkbank to face any fine in relation to dealings with Iran.

-Reporting by Daren Butler and Sarah Dadouch; Editing by Ali Kucukgocmen, David Dolan and David Stamp
+Reporting by Daren Butler and Sarah Dadouch; editing by Ali Kucukgocmen, David Dolan, David Stamp and Larry King